nd-nuclear-theory/mcscript/INSTALL.md

   on the compute node (this depends on your batch system).
 The simplest solution, which works in most circumstances, is to load a python3 module from your login shell initialization file.
-  Alternatively, you may use the `MCSCRIPT_SOURCE` hook (see `qsubm --help`) to ensure that a python3 module is loaded when your batch job starts and/or to reset `MCSCRIPT_PYTHON` to give a valid filename for a Python executable accessible from the compute node.
+  Alternatively, you may use the `MCSCRIPT_SOURCE` hook to ensure that a python3 module is loaded when your batch job starts and/or to reset `MCSCRIPT_PYTHON` to give a valid filename for a Python executable accessible from the compute node.

   > @NDCRC: We need to load all required runtime libraries are loaded
   > on the compute node at run time (ompi, etc.) and that the python3
   > module is loaded at run time.
 If you are always using the intel